dnsimple/dnsimple-support/content/articles/sharing-domain.markdown

 You can share DNS management responsibilities with others, but you can't give them privileges to add or modify domain registrations, transfers, or SSL certificates.

-Sharing is easy.
-In your domain settings, click on the link "Share management", then "Share with another user".
+To set up domain management sharing, go to your domain settings, click on the link "Share management", then "Share with another user".

 ![Share Management](/files/share-management-card.png)